Common Name: Japanese maple

 ‘Tamukeyama’ is a red-leaf, dissected (cutleaf/laceleaf) cultivar that grows in a mound or dome to 6-8’ tall spreading by weeping and cascading branching to 12’ wide.
 It features deeply cut and dissected purple red leaves (to 4” long) that turn brighter red in fall.
 Foliage is noted for retaining good color throughout the summer.
 Small reddish-purple flowers in spring are somewhat attractive on close inspection, but are not showy from a distance.
 Flowers are followed by samaras that ripen in late summer to fall.

-Japanese maples are generally grown for their attractive foliage and shape.
-Specimen/accent or group around the home or yard or periphery of the border or rock garden.
-Multi-stemmed shrub forms are effective in small groupings in shrub borders.
-May be grown in tubs/patio containers.
-Cascading effect can be showcased by planting at the side of a pond or water garden.
+Dissected forms of Japanese maples are generally grown for their attractive foliage and low-spreading shape.
+Specimen/accent or group around the home or yard or patio or periphery of the border or rock garden.
+Good sun-dappled understory plant.
+Dissected foliage and cascading form can be showcased by planting his cultivar near a pond or water garden.
 Smaller plants can be effective in containers.